-Warning: Although we strive to make the transferability information in this document up-to-date and accurate, the student has the final responsibility for ensuring the transferability of this course to Alberta Colleges and Universities.
+This course is considered a University Transferable Course; however, the student has the final responsibility for ensuring the transferability of this course to Alberta Colleges and Universities.

 Please consult the Alberta Transfer Guide for more information.
-You may check to ensure the transferability of this course at Alberta Transfer Guide at http://transferalberta.alberta.ca/transfer-alberta-search/#/audienceTypeStep
+You may check to ensure the transferability of this course at Alberta Transfer Guide at http://transferalberta.alberta.alberta.ca/transferalberta.alberta.ca/transferalberta-search/#/audienceTypeStep